 Here is a full guide on how you can fix the “Something went wrong” error message on YouTube.
-A lot of users have reported being experiencing this error message on YouTube lately.
-While some of the users encountered the error when loading a video page on YouTube, some experienced the error message in the middle of watching a video.
+A lot of users have reported experiencing this error message on YouTube lately.
+While some users encountered the error when loading a video page on YouTube, some experienced the error message while watching a video.
 Some users even experienced the error when signing in to their account on YouTube.
 This error can occur irrespective of the platform you are using.
 If you are dealing with this error on Windows PC, check out this guide to fix the error.

 Now, there can be several reasons that might trigger this error on YouTube.
 Let us try and understand the scenarios that might be triggering this error.

 Why does YouTube keep saying Something went wrong??

 Here are some of the possible causes that might trigger the “Something went wrong” error message on YouTube on a Windows PC:

 - This error can result from server issues at the end of YouTube.
 So, ensure that no server outage is causing the error in hand.

 - It can also be caused due to your weak internet connection.
 If you are dealing with your internet connectivity issues, you can try troubleshooting the issues or perform a power cycle on your router to resolve the error.